 Below is only a PARTIAL list of the sources that appeared on the 2013 Eastern State Hospital / Dr. Galt project bibliography:

-How did the Virginia Regional and State judges rate this amazing, broad and college level research from the 2013 project?
+How did the Virginia Regional and State judges rate this amazing, broad and college level research?

 Yes, one up from “needs improvement” !